simgul-1/modus/README.md

 # Modus
 http://wayland.campus.ltu.se:3000

-The Modus project is a media rating search engine combined with an Empatica wristband monitor (https://www.empatica.com/).
+The Modus project is a media rating search engine website combined with an E3 wristband monitor from [https://www.empatica.com/].

 ## Built with:
 - MongoDB